daboynb/windows_scripts/README.md

 This script disables Windows Defender and related security components with the help of PowerRun (tool created by Sordum).
 With the help of (jbara2002/windows-defender-remover).

-Note that this tool will permanently disable Windows Defender and other security components.
+Note that this tool will permanently remove Windows Defender and other security components.
 You won't be able to  re-enable them.
 Use with caution!